All About PhD at Harvard University

 The Harvard Graduate School of Arts and Sciences (GSAS) is Harvard University’s largest graduate school, with a total of 12 graduate schools.
 GSAS, which was founded in 1872, oversees the majority of Harvard’s graduate programs in different fields of study like Humanities, Social Sciences, and Natural Sciences.
 The aspirants can pursue Harvard University PhD In around 58 disciplines.

-The Harvard Graduate School of Arts and Sciences has consistently placed first among graduate institutions in the United States in terms of academic offerings.
+The Harvard Graduate School of Arts and Sciences has consistently placed first among graduate institutions to study in usa in terms of academic offerings.
 A varied group of renowned public officials and scholars have graduated from the School.
 The vast majority of Harvard’s Nobel Laureates received their education at GSAS.
 GSAS graduates have gone on to become US Cabinet Secretaries, Supreme Court Justices, foreign leaders of state, and heads of government, in addition to intellectuals and scientists.

 The Harvard Graduate School of Arts and Sciences (GSAS) oversees all Harvard University PhD programs and applications are conducted through the GSAS online application system.